An Additivity theorem for cobordism categories: Cobordism categories of <k> -manifolds

 such that \begin{enumerate} \item each $c_{AB}$ extends the structure map $\xi(A)\to \xi(B)$, and \item for any $A\subset B\subset C\subset \underline k$, the following triangle commutes:

 \end{enumerate} A $\cor k$-bundle map $f\colon \xi\to \eta$ between collared $\cor k$-bundles is called \emph{collared} if for each $A\subset B\subset\underline k$, the resulting square commutes:

-The category of collared $\cor k$-vector bundles and collared maps is denoted by $\colbun{k}$.
+The category of collared $\cor k$-vector bundles and collared maps will be denoted by $\colbun{k}$.
 The \emph{rank} of a collared $\cor k$-vector bundle $\xi$ is defined to be the rank of the ordinary vector bundle $\xi(\underline k)$. \end{definition}

-\begin{example} \begin{enumerate} \item The tangent bundle of a neatly embedded $\cor k$-manifold $M\subset \rc n k$. \item For a vector bundle $\xi$ over $X$, there is a canonical extension to a collared $\cor k$-vector bundle such that $\xi(\underline k)\cong \xi$.
-The bundle $\xi(A)$ is universally characterized by requiring a bijection
+\begin{example} \begin{enumerate} \item The tangent bundle of a neat $\cor k$-manifold $M\subset \rc n k$. \item For a vector bundle $\xi$ over $X$, there is a canonical extension to a collared $\cor k$-vector bundle, still denoted by $\xi$, such that $\xi(\underline k)\cong \xi$.
+The bundle $\xi(A)$ is, up to unique isomorphism, characterized by requiring a bijection between the sets of bundle maps